rbxb/httpfilter/README.md

 	secrets.txt
 ```
 - You can use `*` to select all files, e.g. `#ignore *` will hide all the files in the directory.
-- You can change the name of the tagfiles:
+- You can change the name of the tagfiles.
+By default the tagfile name is `_tags.txt`.
 ```go
 Server.SetTagfileName(name string)
 ```
-By default it's `_tags.txt`.
 - You can create custom tags too.
 See `request` and `reverseproxy` as examples.
 - You can overwrite the default tag handler functions (`#ignore`, `#pseudo`, `#redirect`, and `#default`) with your own handlers.